-"We didn't score a goal last game, so on offense, shuffling guys around has been something we've done all year," said Coach Pete DeBoer before Game 2.
+"We didn't score a goal last game, so on offense, shuffling guys around has been something we've done all year," said Coach Peter DeBoer before Game 2.

-DeBoer shuffled his lines and changed the team's offensive tactics, and the Devils evened the Eastern Conference Final with a 3-2 win at Madison Square Garden.
+DeBoer shuffled his lines, changed the team's offensive tactics and the Devils evened the Eastern Conference Final with a 3-2 win at Madison Square Garden.

 New Jersey reunited Ilya Kovalchuk, Travis Zajac and Zach Parise as a top line.
 He put together a second line of Petr Sykora with Patrik Elias and Dainius Zubrus, and a third line of Alexei Ponikarovsky, Adam Henrique and David Clarkson.

 The results: The Devils pushed 59 pucks toward the Rangers goal, and 27 of them on goal.
 Their adjusted or blocked shots dropped by 10 from Game 1, as these line combinations cycled in the Rangers' zone and created chances closer to the net than in the previous game.
 Their shots from the point were faster and better placed.